This post may contain affiliate links. Please read our disclosure policy.

 • Pour in ½ cup of chicken broth and use a wooden spoon or spatula to deglaze the pot, scraping any stuck on bits off of the bottom of the pot.

-• Stir in the white rice, tomatoes, remaining chicken broth and Cajun seasoning until well combined.
-Stir in the chicken, shrimp and sausage.
+• Stir in the white rice, tomatoes, remaining chicken broth, Cajun seasoning, and the raw shrimp until well combined.
+Stir in the chicken and sausage.

-• Place the lid on the instant pot in the sealing position and cook on manual high pressure for 5 minutes.
+• Place the lid on the instant pot in the sealing position and cook on rice mode until the cycle completes.

 • Allow the pressure to naturally release for 5 minutes before moving to the quick release.